JinheonBaek/2019-1-Graduation-Competition/README.md

 From this works, we (Jinheon Baek and Soyeong Jeong) got first prize at Graduation Competition.

 # Contents
-The contents this repositiory holds are as follows.
+The contents this repositiory holds are as follows. <br>
+Most of the contents published are in Korean.

+1. Final Report

+# ETC
+This repository is unavoidably open, since we are supported by IITP.